 Basic Software Development Practices

-Engine development at its core is a software application, which requires software engineers to develop.
-The team has had a solid focus on the game development side of engine development, however we are all junior developers and still learning best practices of basic software development.
-Although we successfully developed a game engine, we struggled with some of the basic software development practices that engineers in industry have locked down: testing, commenting, formating, and version control.
+A game engine, at its core, is a software application, which requires software engineers to develop.
+The team has had a solid focus on the game development side of things up until this project, and we're all junior developers who are still learning the best practices of basic software development.
+Although we successfully developed a game engine, we struggled with some of the basic software development practices that engineers in industry have locked down: testing, commenting, formatting, and version control.

-Testing an engine can manifest in different forms, with tech demos and games, however at the core should also have the typical testing framework used in software development: unit and integration tests.
-We did unit tests...
-If we said that to a professional, then showed them our testing, we would be laughed off the stage.
-We definitely didn't have full-coverage, it would even be bold of us to say of us to say we had partial coverage.
-For us there simply wasn't time to develop a strong testing framework, however that isn't to say there wasn't the need.
+Testing an engine can manifest in different forms, with tech demos and games, but it should also have the typical testing frameworks used in software development: unit tests and integration tests.
+We attempted unit tests... but if we said that to a professional, then showed them our testing, we would be laughed away.
+We definitely didn't have full coverage; it would even be bold of us to say of us to say we had partial coverage.
+For us, there simply wasn't time to develop a strong testing framework, but that isn't to say there wasn't the need.

-Our main foray into testing was unit testing our math classes, however we didn't follow test-driven development, writing the tests before the actual implementation.
+Our main foray into testing was unit testing our math classes, but we didn't follow test-driven development (writing the tests before the actual implementation).
 We didn't have a strict policy or a process at all of determining what should be tested.
 This lead us to not writing tests for some of the methods that actually had errors in them, mainly because these were the harder methods and classes to test.
-The reason we were eventually able to fix the errors in those math classes was from github users poking through our code and opening a issue or because we were fighting a bug that could only be caused by a math problem.
+The reason we were eventually able to fix the errors in those math classes was from GitHub users poking through our code and opening a issue or because we were fighting a bug that could only be caused by a math problem.
 These bugs were the worst to face, because we had the fake confidence that our math was tested.

 What we learned was that testing was almost like a full-time job for the project.
-But that isn't completely accurate to say either, as it is more akin to a way of developing, one developer can't be solely responsible for testing.
-The team needs to have the mantra of testing, the code needs to be developed with the thought of testing, it is a way of developing not just a part of it.
-For us, we were too enamoured by developing features that we weren't going to be slowed down by testing.
+But that isn't completely accurate to say either, as it is more akin to a way of developing.
+One developer can't be solely responsible for testing.
+The team needs to have the mantra of testing, the code needs to be developed with the thought of testing; it is a way of developing, not just a part of it.
+For us, we were too enamored by developing features that we were averse to being "slowed down" by testing.
 We often went weeks without running the few tests that we did have!
-This even deterred us from creating tests, as our test framework had become out of date and required large amount of work to get working again, just for tests.
+This even deterred us from creating tests, as our test framework had become out of date and required large amount of work to get working again.

-We were asked whether the project would have benefit from a stricter testing phase to developing, with each code iteration requiring some testing; and the answer is no. While our engine could have used more testing, the projects mission was to learn and we wouldn't have been able to learn as much by being more methodical.
-Testing would have required us to remove features which would have produced a stable engine as a product, however we have no care for a stable engine (and admit the Isetta Engine isn't).
-What the Isetta Engine allowed us to do was see the entire picture of engine development as a whole, what it takes to build one, and the engine development process.
+We were asked whether the project would have benefit from a stricter testing phase to developing, with each code iteration requiring some testing, and we believe the answer is still no. While our engine could have used more testing, the project's mission was to learn, and we wouldn't have been able to learn as much by being more methodical.
+Testing would have required us to remove features which would have produced a stable engine as a product, but engine stability was actually not a goal of ours (and we admit, the Isetta Engine isn't!).
+What the Isetta Engine allowed us to do was see the whole picture of a game engine, what it takes to build one, and how the engine development process works.

 If we were hoping to ship the engine or have users really use it for a project (not just a game jam), we should test the codebase.
 This also ensure the engine doesn't regress.
-However, if you want to learn engine development to learn, full test coverage just isn't necessary.
+However, if you want to learn engine development to learn, full test coverage is a harder thing to bargain.

 If we continued down the path of commenting the engine, the engine simply wouldn't be complete.
 We saw the benefit to comments, for the hypothetical game developer of the engine and the others who might be interested in learning from the engine code, but we had to admit it wasn't feasible for us.
-We attempted commenting one other time, prior to our game jam, which taught us game developers don't care about the functions that you have commented only the ones that aren't.
-What we mean by this is that as soon as that they find something uncommented, they no longer trust the engine to provide any information to them.
-On top of that, we found that our game jammers were much more interested in sample code over any comment.
+We attempted commenting one other time, prior to our game jam, which taught us game developers really don't care about the functions that you have commented, they only about the ones that aren't.
+That is, as soon as they find something uncommented, they don't trust the engine to provide any information to them.
+On top of that, we found that our game jammers were much more interested in sample code than any comment we wrote.